dotnet/TorchSharp/docfx/articles/memory.md

 }
 ```

+Also, if you want a "`Lazy`" collate function, do not directly save the tensors that are passed in.
+And `DetachFromDisposeScope` does not work in this case because they have been moved to another list.
+Instead, you could create aliases for them.

 ## Links and resources

 These articles might give you ides about techniques to use to analyse memory.
 The code is in python but generally will translate across: